Distributing Mobile Files

 The first time.

 So, for getting that first file out, you can email the file to your mobile users.
-This works great as your user will see the file in their email on the iPhone or iPad and, when clicking on it, will have the option to open the file in FMGo.
+This works great, as your user will see the file in their email on the iPhone or iPad.
+When they click on it, they will have the option to open the file in FMGo.

 Updating the file once your users have it.

-Once your users have your mobile file, they can use the update mechanism built into GoZync to get new versions.
+Once your users have your mobile file, they should use the update mechanism built into GoZync to get new versions.
 This will allow them to download new versions of the file from your server and will replace the file they already have with the new version.
-Our scripts for managing this in the mobile file make sure there are no data records in the mobile file that haven't been sent to the server before it will let users download a new version.
+You can write scripts to make sure there are no data records in the mobile file that haven't been sent to the server before it will let users download a new version.
+That is, you can script to see if a new version is permitted.

 Preparing a new file for your mobile users.